siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 _[<<< Back to Configuring Version 0.99 Main Page](Configuring-Version-0.99)_

-## System Group
+## System Groups
-The system group contains the following global machine and communication settings.
+The system groups contain the following global machine and communication settings.
 The system group can be listed by requesting {sys:n} or $sys

 - [Identification Parameters](#identification-parameters)
 - [Global Machining Parameters](#global-machining-parameters)